nexmo-community/nexmo-chat-typeform-magiclinks/README.md

 ### Run the Application

-The application you're starting with is a chat application built using Bootstrap and the [Nexmo JavaScript Client SDK](https://developer.nexmo.com/client-sdk/overview).
-It's configurable through editing static files, but launched using [Express.js](https://expressjs.com/), a lightweight Node.js based http server.
+This application is a chat application built using Bootstrap and the [Nexmo JavaScript Client SDK](https://developer.nexmo.com/client-sdk/overview).
+You use Typeform to register users, click on magic links to authenticate and join a Nexmo conversation.

 #### Basic Installation